N-Medvedev/TREKIS-4/README.md

 A hybrid code combining Monte Carlo and molecular dynamics simulation of the effects of radiation impact on matter.
 It can model swift-heavy ion, photon, electron or positron impacts.

-For all details and instruction, address the files TREKIS_4_manual_v1.2022.01.22.docx (currecntly only available in Russian)
+For all details and instruction, address the files TREKIS_4_manual_v1.2022.01.22.docx (available in English and Russian)

 ## Disclaimer